Hideousmon/sjtu-rm-campus-competition-2020-cv/README.md

 ###  Task

-Identify the three primary colors of the nine palace grid.
+Identify the three primary colors of the sudoku.

 ### Dependencies: